-Without qualifying our opinion, we draw attention to Note 33 to the consolidated financial statements which indicates that in March 2020 oil prices reduced and ruble depreciated against US dollar.
-These conditions, along with other matters as set forth in Note 33, indicate the existence of a material uncertainty that may cast significant doubt on the Group's ability to continue as a going concern.
+We draw attention to Note 31 to the consolidated financial statements which indicates that as at 31 December 2020, the Group's short-term liabilities exceeded its current assets by RUB 46,586 million.
+According to Note 31 to the consolidated financial statements, this condition, along with other disclosed circumstances indicate the existence of a material uncertainty that may cast significant doubt on the Group's ability to continue as a going concern.
+We do not express a modified opinion in respect of this matter.